-In 2009, Dennis began to branch out into wedding photography after being inspired by its beauty.
+In 2009, Dennis began to branch out into wedding photography.
 Over the years he has gained experience in covering weddings such as Chinese, Church, Indian, Punjabi and Peranakan.

-To date, Dennis had won a few awards and photography competitions, notably achieving merit winner in the nature category at the Singapore Young Photographer Award in 2012, merit winner in Nparks City in a Garden 2012, winning top winner in The Newpaper The Big Picture competion for week 38 in 2013, and top winner in the Pangolin Power Photography Award 2017 .
-Other achievements can be seen at the Awards and Achievements page
+To date, Dennis had won a few awards and photography competitions, notably achieving merit winner in the nature category at the Singapore Young Photographer Award in 2012, merit winner in Nparks City in a Garden 2012, winning top winner in The Newpaper The Big Picture competion for week 38 in 2013, top winner in the Pangolin Power Photography Award 2017, 5th overall in the year long Singapore Wildlife Photographer of the Year 2017, and claiming silver and bronze award in the Singapore Photographers Award in 2019.

 Style of photography